Get

 • Cancer

 Like any cat, Domestic Longhair cats benefit from high-protein diets and proper hydration.
-They only need about 15 to 20 minutes of exercise to stay healthy.
+They may need about 30-60 minutes of exercise per day, spread out in short bursts of activity, depending on their age and lifestyle.

 Suitable for

 Domestic Longhair cats can fit into practically any environment.
-Because they are not a breed but a combination, they adapt very well.
+Because they are not a breed but a combination, they often adapt very well when properly socialised.
 You’re sure to find one that will fit in with your lifestyle.
 Since they’re not the same across the board, it’s hard to say if they are more suitable for children, seniors, or other owners.

 divider cat paws oct 2024